peterhinch/micropython-filters/non_realtime/FILT.md

 The function does not allocate memory.

 Args:
  `r0` The input sample array.
-An array of half words.
+An array of unsigned half words.
  `r1` The result array.
 An array of floats.
 In the normal case where the decimation factor is 1 this should be the same length as the sample array.
 If decimating by N its length must be >= (no. of samples)/N.